 - Brief evaluative commentary; why was this activity, assignment, resource, or approach effective (or not)?

 - Artifact that illustrates activity, assignment, resource, or approach

 - Language and tone appropriate for general audience

 Selected posts may be edited for clarity and length.

 2) Apply to Be a Contributing Writer

-[NOTE: Applications for Spring 2017 are currently closed.]
-Visible Pedagogy is currently looking for bloggers for the Spring 2017 semester who are interested in writing a series of posts on a topic related to teaching and learning at CUNY.
-Writers will be asked to compose six posts between February and May, 2017, which will be published as part of our Reflective Practice series.
-Writers will receive an $1000 honorarium for their work.
-Details about the application process are available here.
+[Check back for information about opportunities to write for Visible Pedagogy in the 2018-2019 year.]
+Visible Pedagogy regularly hires bloggers who are interested in writing a semester-long series of posts on a topic related to teaching and learning at CUNY.
+Writers will be asked to compose and submit their posts during the Fall or Spring semesters, to be be published as part of our Reflective Practice series.
+Writers will receive a stipend for their work.

 3) Pitch Us